Fathom Entertainment: History

 In 2015, Fathom Events was named "Best Distributor in the Americas" and received eight box office awards by the Event Cinema Association (ECA).

 Ray Nutt became CEO of Fathom Events in 2017, having previously served as senior vice president of business relations for Regal Entertainment Group, where he sat on the board of directors for Fathom.
-Prior to that, he grew business for Regal CineMedia and United Artists Theatres.
+Before that, he grew business for Regal CineMedia and United Artists Theatres.

 In November 2023, The Blind became the company's top-grossing movie, taking over $15.7 million at North American box offices.
-The film was later surpassed by the release of The Chosen Last Supper: Part 1 in April 2025, which grossed about $20.2 million dollars at North American box offices.
+The film was later surpassed by the release of The Chosen Last Supper: Part 1 in April 2025, which grossed about $20.2 million at North American box offices.

 In January 2025, the company rebranded to Fathom Entertainment.